Pavel-research/raml-dialects-tools/README.md

   * RAML Vocabularies
   * RAML Dialects

-Project goal is to provide lightweight pure Java implementation for Dialects and Vocabularies specifications, as well as to provide facilities to parsing and serialization of user defined dialects.
+Project goal is to provide lightweight pure Java implementation for Dialects and Vocabularies specifications, as well as to provide facilities for parsing and serialization of user defined dialects.

 ## Project modules